 Top Landscape Architecture Schools in the U.S.

-|Morgan State University||MLA program has urban focus||Baltimore, MD|
+|Morgan State University||MLA program has an urban focus||Baltimore, MD|

 |University of Oregon||Offers BLA, MLA and Ph.D. programs||Eugene, OR|

-|Utah State University||Undergraduate BLA students have major field trip requirement||Logan, UT|
+|Utah State University||Undergraduate BLA students have major field trip requirement for undergraduate BLA students||Logan, UT|